tibs/fish-and-chips-and-kafka-talk/slides.rst

 Using the cache
 ---------------

-PRODUCER compares the order to the counts in the cache.
-If there's enough "stuff" to make the order up, decrements the cache appropriately, and that's done.
+PREPARER compares the order to the counts in the cache.
+If there's enough "stuff" to make the order up, decrements the cache appropriately, and that's done

-If not, sends the order to the COOK, who updates the cache - for ``plaice`` just adds as many as are needed, for the others, if they go below a threshold, adds a standard quantity back in ("cooking in batches").
-Then sends the order back into the [ORDER] topic.
+If not, sends the order to the COOK

+COOK updates the cache - for ``plaice``, adds as many as are needed, for the others, if they go below a threshold, adds a standard quantity back in ("cooking in batches").
+Then sends the order back to the [ORDER] topic

 ..
 This last is why the slightly icky "setting a boolean flag" trick isn't so bad, as it is sort of simulating what we are doing above.
 It would be worth